-- 1) Attendance Reports.
-An approved provider shall: - a) Submit accurate attendance reports to DHS for each eligible child in the manner, and for the time periods, prescribed by in the DHS-CCAP Approved Provider Agreement; and

-- b) Maintain signed, daily attendance records for each eligible child, onsite, for a minimum of three (3) years. - 2) Allowed Absences.
-When a child is enrolled with a licensed or certified provider, DHS shall make payment for up to two (2) weeks of CCAP authorized child care services during which an eligible child is absent and the parent authorizes payment.
+- A. Attendance Reports.
+An approved provider shall: - 1.
+Submit accurate attendance reports to DHS for each eligible child in the manner, and for the time periods, prescribed by in the DHS-CCAP Approved Provider Agreement; and - 2.
+Maintain signed, daily attendance records for each eligible child, on-site, for a minimum of three (3) years. - B. Allowed Absences.
+When a child is enrolled with a licensed provider, DHS shall make payment for up to two (2) weeks of CCAP authorized child care services during which an eligible child is absent and the parent authorizes payment.
 Documentation of the parent's authorization must be attached to the attendance report for the period in which the absence occurred.
-No payment shall be made for periods of CCAP authorized services when the eligible child is not in attendance once the two (2) week limit has been reached, without the approval of department. - 3) Conditions of Care.
+No payment shall be made for periods of CCAP authorized services when the eligible child is not in attendance once the two (2) week limit has been reached, without the approval of department. - C. Conditions of Care.
 Presence at the Care Site During periods when eligible children are receiving services, the provider or an approved substitute caregiver must be present at all times.
-For legal non-certified providers, the approved substitute caregiver must be listed on the provider's current application for CCAP Approval.
-For licensed and certified providers, substitute caregivers must be approved by DCYF.
-In no case should the approved provider listed on the application be absent for more than three (3) hours in any one (1) week period. - 4) Other Employment.
-If a provider has other employment, the total hours the provider is permitted to work and maintain CPD status, is sixteen (16) hours in a twenty-four (24) hour period.
-The sixteen (16) hour work limit applies to all forms of employment combined, including the hours spent providing CCAP services as well as while working at any other job(s) or traveling to and from other employment. - 5) Minimum Attendance.
-For CCAP payment to be made, an eligible child enrolled with an approved licensed or certified provider shall attend at least some portion of their CCAP authorized enrollment each week --e.g., part of scheduled day.
-Non-certified providers receive DHS payment only for services rendered.
-No payment is made to non- certified providers when an eligible child is not receiving care.
+For legal license exempt providers, the approved substitute caregiver must be listed on the provider's current application for CCAP Approval.
+For licensed providers, substitute caregivers must be approved by DCYF.
+In no case should the approved provider listed on the application be absent for more than three (3) hours in any one (1) week period. - D. Other Employment.
+If a provider has other employment, the total hours the provider is permitted to work and maintain CPD status, is fifteen (15) hours in a twenty-four (24) hour period.
+The fifteen (15) hour work limit applies to all forms of employment combined, including the hours spent providing CCAP services as well as while working at any other job(s) or traveling to and from other employment. - E. Minimum Attendance.
+For CCAP payment to be made, an eligible child enrolled with an approved licensed provider shall attend at least some portion of their CCAP authorized enrollment each week, with the exception of the two (2) week allowed absence described in B. above.
+Further, if a child attends for significantly fewer hours then for the authorized hours for more then two (2) weeks the provider has the duty to update the child's enrollment utilizing the CCAP enrollment website.
+License exempt providers receive DHS payment only for services rendered.
+No payment is made to license exempt providers when an eligible child is not receiving care.